The Best Time to Workout

 works for you.
 However, some

-research shows that morning exercisers develop fewer excuses for skipping
+research shows that morning exercisers develop fewer excuses

 their workout.
 Although morning exercise suits many people, for athletes looking